“There are only two types of companies: those that have been hacked, and those that will be.” - Robert Mueller (FBI, Director, 2012)

 What is Cyber Security?

 In answering the question of what is Cyber Security, it is important to take note of the dynamic nature of the field.
-Cyber Security can be seen as a discipline which deals with providing protection and security to servers, computers, mobiles, programs, systems and networks; with the objective of defending them against malicious digital attacks (Cyber Security threats and Cyber Security attacks).
+Cyber Security can be seen as a discipline which deals with providing protection and security to servers, computer systems, mobiles, programs, systems and networks; with the objective of defending them against malicious digital attacks (Cyber Security threats and Cyber Security attacks).
 These attacks are essentially aimed at transforming, destroying or acquiring access to sensitive data; demanding ransom from the owners of data, or seeking to disrupt the normal procedure of business.

 Why is Cyber Security important?

 The digital revolution and the interconnectedness of systems and devices have only heightened the possibility of Cyber Security attacks.
 These systems and devices rely on the storage and transmission of data which might be in the form of sensitive information; the loss of which is expected to have tremendous negative repercussions.
-These might include operational and revenue loss, reputational risks and customer aversion, misuse of data, extortion attempts and so on.
+These might include operational and revenue loss, reputational risks and customer aversion, data breaches, misuse of data, extortion attempts and so on.
 As individuals, notwithstanding the position wherein one might be situated, it is imperative to learn Cyber Security.

 Future predictions portray an even grimmer picture of reality with the International Data Corporation anticipating that the global expenditure on instituting a Cyber Security defence is speculated to touch a staggering $133.7 billion by 2022.
 Moreover, recent events have only served to underline the importance of Cyber Security.
 In the first week of May 2021, Colonial Pipeline (one of the top U.S. based fuel pipeline operators), had to close down its entire network, in response to a cyber attack which demanded ransom.
-The attack has not only exposed the vulnerability of the U.S. energy infrastructure, but has duly provided answers to the question of why Cyber Security is important and what is Cyber Security all about.
+The attack has not only exposed the vulnerability of the U.S. energy critical infrastructure security, but has duly provided answers to the question of why Cyber Security is important and what is Cyber Security all about.

 The importance of Cyber Security has arisen as an important question of national security.
 This was evident in a much recent confirmation made by Microsoft, as it reported that the Russian hacking group, Nobelium has unleashed another cyber attack as it has sought to target almost 150 organizations across countries.
 The tech giant pointed out that 25% of the organizations which have been targeted are those which are involved in international development, human rights and humanitarian work.
 It is important to note that Nobelium was able to use something as secure as an email marketing account of U.S. Agency for International Development (USAID) in order to send phishing emails for duping people in providing sensitive information.
 This has called for forensic investigation in the matter; however, the magnanimity of the cyber attack duly provides answer to the question of why is Cyber Security important.